matheusfladislau/TicTacToeEngine/README.md

 ## Installation

 This project was developed using .NET 8.0.
 For Windows, use Visual Studio 2022 or install via the [Microsoft website](https://dotnet.microsoft.com/pt-br/download/dotnet/8.0).
-On Linux, I recommend the [asdf](https://asdf-vm.com/guide/getting-started.html) package for a simple setup.
+On Linux, we recommend the [asdf](https://asdf-vm.com/guide/getting-started.html) package for a simple setup.
 Verify installation with ```dotnet --version.```

 - Clone the engine locally:
 ```bash